-For the subnet address scheme to work, every machine on the network must know which part of the host address will be used as the subnet address.
+For the subnet address scheme to work, every machine on the network must know which part of the host address will be used as the network address.
 This is accomplished by assigning each machine a subnet mask.

 The network administrator creates a 32-bit subnet mask comprising 1s and 0s.
-The 1s in the subnet mask represent the positions that refer to the network or subnet addresses.
+The 1s in the subnet mask represent the positions in the IP address that refer to the network and subnet addresses.
 The 0s represent the positions that refer to the host part of the address.
 This combination is illustrated in Figure 1.17.